Monday, August 10, 2015

 Zoom

-• And although the statue that introduces them suppresses the tragic lives of many underclass grisettes, in itself it is delightful:
+• The statue that introduces them masks the tragedies of many working-class grisettes, but in itself it is delightful (please click and scroll all the way down).

 # # #